Android-for-Python/Android-for-Python-Users/README.md

 ## Manifest permissions

 Manifest permissions are declared in the buildozer.spec file.
-Common examples are  CAMERA, INTERNET, READ_EXTERNAL_STORAGE, RECORD_AUDIO.
+Common examples are  CAMERA, INTERNET, BLUETOOTH_SCAN, RECORD_AUDIO.
 Apps that scan Bluetooth or scan Wifi may require multiple permissions.

 For example if the app connects to a network add INTERNET permission.